ROCm/tensorcast/docs/codebook.md

 The codebook mappings are variations of these patterns.
 These mappings are specified through one or more clauses beginning with "f", "i", "p", or "s", and containing modifiers with further information.

->Note: legal encodings will raise an exception if the resulting mappings cannot be represented in the compute type.
+>Note: syntactically legal encodings will raise an exception if any resulting mappings cannot be represented in the compute type.

 ### F pattern (floating point)

-This pattern is the set of positive values in fp\<vbits\>, upcast to the compute type.
-It is only valid for vbits in [3, 5].
-The number format is one of e2m0, e2m1, e2m2.
-Scaled to a top exponent of 0, the positive values are:
+This pattern is the set of positive values in fp\<index_bits\>, upcast to the compute type.
+It is only valid for 3, 4, or 5 index bits.
+The number format is one of e2m0, e2m1, e2m2.  **Scaled to (-2, 2)**, the positive values are:

 format| values
 -------|--------